StackLimit/Gpio4Pi/README.md

 **Support:** Supports Raspberry Pi 1 to Raspberry Pi 4B.
 NO support for Rpi 5 yet.

+Like other GPIO libraries, Rpi user must be in the same group as /dev/gpiomem to perform basic GPIO Input/Output operations.
+To perform Clock's and PWM operations, sudo must be used when running the application.

 A liitle example of using the library/object, set GPIO pin 4 high:

 ```pas